 Lost in Venice - “Wake in Fright meets Mad Men meets Twin Peaks…”

-‘Lost in Venice’ not only tells the story of Ron and Bert’s trip but explores ‘the man’s world’ from the 1950’s to a new world on the brink of the cultural and social revolution of the 1960’s.
+‘Lost in Venice’ not only tells the story of Ron's trip but explores ‘the man’s world’ from the 1950’s to a new world on the brink of the cultural and social revolution of the 1960’s.
 Exploring the great divide between men and women, female archetypes and the shadow ‘Lost In Venice’ weaves a tale of love, regret, tragedy and fate.
 Contains many of the actual treasures collected from Ron’s travels as well as his super 8 film documenting an era when luxury travel, ‘safari’ style trips as well as hunting (for culling, food and trophies) were considered the norm.

 Exploring the social change ‘Lost in Venice’ is unapologetic, uncensored and also pays homage to the writer’s grandmother who could never imagined the social and economic freedoms bestowed unto her granddaughter.